adi00026/Compiler/README.md

 ## Future Plans

 I'll work on this project whenever I find time outside of my school work.
 At some point I'd like to experience working with lexer and parser generator tools such as Lex and Bison.
-Until then, stay posted!
+Until then - stay posted!